cloudfoundry/docs-bosh/content/director-users-uaa.md

         adapter: postgres
     ```

+    !!! note
-    <p class="note">Note: If you are using externally configured database, you should skip this section.</p>
+        If you are using externally configured database, you should skip this section.

 1. Configure the UAA server to point to that database: